Aliases for P2RY6 Gene

 GeneCards Summary for P2RY6 Gene

-P2RY6 (Pyrimidinergic Receptor P2Y, G-Protein Coupled, 6) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
+P2RY6 (Pyrimidinergic Receptor P2Y6) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and UDP-activated nucleotide receptor activity.
-An important paralog of this gene is PTAFR.
+An important paralog of this gene is P2RY2.

 UniProtKB/Swiss-Prot for P2RY6 Gene